BoltonBailey/bolton-talon/README.md

 And the problems of this could be mitigated in a few ways:

 - Automatically sleeping talon
-- Ignoring comands that talon sees in the audio output
+- Ignoring commands that talon sees in the audio output

 The help channel in the slack gave some advice on how to detect audio output: